campa-consortium/pals-python/README.md

     conda activate pals-python
     ```
    Please double check the environment name in the `environment.yml` file.

-3. Run the tests locally:
-    ```bash
-    pytest tests -v
-    ```
+Once you have created the environment with all the required dependencies, you can run the examples available in the [examples](https://github.com/campa-consortium/pals-python/tree/main/examples) directory.

+You can also run the unit tests available in the [tests](https://github.com/campa-consortium/pals-python/tree/main/tests) directory via ``pytest tests -v``.
-   The command line option `-v` increases the verbosity of the output.
+Here, the command line option `-v` increases the verbosity of the output.
 You can also use the command line option `-s` to display any test output directly in the console (useful for debugging).
 Please refer to [pytest's documentation](https://docs.pytest.org/en/stable/) for further details on the available command line options and/or run `pytest --help`.
-4. Run the examples locally (e.g., `fodo.py`):
-    ```bash
-    python examples/fodo.py
-    ```